nwolfenb/IcyRF/README.md

 `ice_debye(T,f,sigma)` calculates the relative permittivity of ice using the single-relaxation Debye model and the Debye parameters of Kawada (1978) in Matsuoka et al. (1996) and Gough et al. (1972).

 `ice_gough(T)` calculates the high frequency relative permittivity of ice as a function of temperature using the empirical model of Gough et al. (1972).

+`ice_matzler(T,f)` calculates the relative permittivity of ice as a function of temperature using the semi-empirical model of Matzler (2006).

 `mixing(eps_e,eps_i,f,v)` calculates the effective permittivity based on the permittivity of the environment and the volume fraction and permittivity of the inclusion.